Sumo Logic ahead of the packRead article

 Tracking KPIs and monitoring SOC efficiency

 Alert fatigue occurs when SOC teams become desensitized due to an overwhelming number of alerts, resulting in missed or ignored signals or delayed responses.
-The fundamental issue with alert fatigue is the overwhelming number of notifications sent within a particular period.
+The fundamental issue with alert fatigue is the overwhelming number of security event notifications sent within a particular period.
 Even if a security alarm interrupts a busy SOC team member, it is easier to respond to than a dozen alerts in a row.
 The higher the number of security alerts, the higher the likelihood of missing something critical.
-According to findings by Dimensional Research in the 2020 State of SecOps and Automation Report, 83% of IT security professionals experience alert fatigue.
+According to findings by Dimensional Research in the 2020 State of SecOps and Automation Report, 83% of IT security professionals expressed they were experiencing alert fatigue.

 It is not only the multitude of alerts that are challenging for SOCs but also the fact that most of these alerts are false positives.
 This creates stress and reduces the overall effectiveness and efficiency of SOC analysts.
 Research conducted by Science of Security revealed that more than 50% of security alerts are false alerts.
 This is a waste of time for security analysts who spend the majority of their days attending to this high volume of alerts.
 A report by ESG (Enterprise Security Group) highlighted that 75% of companies spend an equal amount of time (or more) juggling through false positives rather than solving actual alerts.